operon-cloud/operon-sdk/go/README.md

 - Richer transaction lifecycle APIs (status polling, history).

 Feedback and pull requests are welcome while we shape the public SDK surface.

+—

+Part of the [Operon.Cloud](https://www.operon.cloud) developer platform.
+Explore more SDKs and resources at https://www.operon.cloud/developers